 Director, Amnesty International - Philippines

-Aurora has attended trainings, conferences, and seminars where she has been trainer or resource person in the Americas, Asia-Pacific, and Europe in addition to her home country.
-The array of human rights topics Aurora has addressed include rights-based approaches to development, gender justice, indigenous peoples’ rights, UN and ASEAN human rights mechanisms, and human rights in the Philippines, among others.
-Aurora is repeatedly referred to on human rights topics because of her experience, professional work, and education.
-When asked how the education from HRAP has assisted her, Aurora says, “It was at HRAP that I got a clearer idea on the work of UN human rights bodies as well as truth and reconciliation bodies,” and “HRAP enhanced and strengthened my human rights advocacy work.”
+Parong has attended trainings, conferences, and seminars where she has been trainer or resource person in the Americas, Asia-Pacific, and Europe in addition to her home country.
+The array of human rights topics Parong has addressed include rights-based approaches to development, gender justice, indigenous peoples’ rights, UN and ASEAN human rights mechanisms, and human rights in the Philippines, among others.
+Parong is repeatedly referred to on human rights topics because of her experience, professional work, and education.
+When asked how the education from HRAP has assisted her, Parong says, “It was at HRAP that I got a clearer idea on the work of UN human rights bodies as well as truth and reconciliation bodies,” and “HRAP enhanced and strengthened my human rights advocacy work.”

 We are currently evaluating 75, 730 claims.
 The HRVCB is playing a key role in transitional justice within the Philippines, but may have an impact on other countries faced with transitional justice issues in the future.
 The HRVCB was created by Republic Act (RA) 10368 (or the Reparation and Recognition Act for Victims of Martial Law) to recognize and provide reparations to victims of human rights violations during martial law.
 Through RA 10368, it is State policy to recognize the heroism and sacrifices of all Filipinos during martial law, the people who had key contributions to achieve the democratic reforms that we now enjoy in the country.